 You can use our online postcode lookup to check what day your garden waste is collected.

-If your garden waste isn't collected, you can contact us to report a missed collection.
+If your garden waste isn't collected you have up to 48 hours to contact us to report a missed collection.

 Residents who are unable to put their sacks out at the edge of their property due to a disability, illness or injury can contact us to request an assisted collection.

 Garden waste is collected every two weeks.
 On your collection day, put out your garden waste bag at the edge of your property in plain view by 6am.

 In poor weather, cover your bag to prevent excess water increasing its weight.

 We will empty your bag and leave you with another one.

 Do not overfill your bag as we will be unable to empty it.
 If your bag contains incorrect items, we will be unable to empty it.
 If your bag is overweight, or contains incorrect items, the collection crew will leave a card explaining what needs to be removed.

 If your bag is not emptied and you have received a card for any reason, do not report your collection as being missed, as we will not return to collect it until your next collection is due.

 Your garden waste will be taken to a site in Hampshire, where it will be composted by a process known as open windrow composting.
 The finished product, Pro-Grow, is a high-quality soil conditioner that is available to buy at every household waste recycling centre.